gordonwatts/dataframe_expressions/README.md

 This isn't an exhaustive list.
 Just a list of some choices I had to make to get this off the ground.

 - Should there be a `Column` and `Dataset`?
+    - Yes - turns out we have rediscovered why there is a Mask and a column distinction in numpy.
+So the Column object is really a Mask object.
+This is bad naming, but hopefully for this prototype that won't make much of a difference.
+So we should definately think a bit about why a Mask has to be treated differently from a `DataFrame` - it isn't intuitively obvious until you get into the code.

 - Should we allow for "&" and "|" as logical operators, redefining what they mean in python? numpy defines several logical operators which should translate, but those aren't implemented yet.